sudosoph/docs/content/how-to/custom-logging.md

 ---
 title: Custom logging
 description: Set up section.io so that it can log custom information in Varnish
-keywords: custom logging, logging, Edge logging, Varnish logging, Kibana, Elastic Search, content delivery network, CDN
+keywords: custom logging, logging, Edge logging, Varnish Cache logging, Kibana, Elastic Search, content delivery network, CDN
 aliases:
   - /custom-logging/

 ---
-#### A Guide to logging custom information using Varnish or at the Edge.
+#### A Guide to logging custom information using Varnish Cache or at the Edge.

 To help with debugging section.io allows several ways to log custom information then allow this information to be recorded and searchable in Kibana.